The World Cup Effect: How 2026 Is Changing Youth Soccer Registration

 Why Miami Is Ground Zero for World Cup 2026 Youth Soccer Growth

-Hard Rock Stadium in Miami Gardens will host seven FIFA World Cup matches between June 15 and July 18, 2026.
+Hard Rock Stadium in Miami Gardens hosted seven FIFA World Cup matches between June 15 and July 18, 2026.
 That is more than a month of world-class soccer in a single metro area.

 The match schedule includes some of the most anticipated group stage games in the entire tournament:

 Scotland vs. Brazil and Colombia vs. Portugal are the headliners.
 For South Florida's massive Brazilian, Colombian, and Portuguese communities, these are not just soccer matches.
-They are cultural events that will fill living rooms, restaurants, parks, and stadiums across the region.
+They were cultural events that filled living rooms, restaurants, parks, and stadiums across the region.

 The Fan Festival and Community Impact

-Downtown Miami's Bayfront Park will host the official FIFA Fan Festival from June 13 through July 5.
-The 32-acre waterfront venue will accommodate up to 30,000 fans daily with free admission, live broadcasts on giant LED screens, concerts, cultural programming, and interactive fan experiences (Axios Miami, March 2026).
-Miami Beach will add satellite watch parties at Lummus Park and the Bandshell.
+Downtown Miami's Bayfront Park hosted the official FIFA Fan Festival from June 13 through July 5.
+The 32-acre waterfront venue accommodated up to 30,000 fans daily with free admission, live broadcasts on giant LED screens, concerts, cultural programming, and interactive fan experiences (Axios Miami, March 2026).
+Miami Beach added satellite watch parties at Lummus Park and the Bandshell.

 The economic impact is projected at $1.3 to $1.5 billion for Miami-Dade County alone.
 Local organizers have described it as the equivalent of seven Super Bowls back to back.